You are listening to the Sean Hannity Radio Show Podcast.

 I don't think the president's going to let that bog him down.

-In other words, that's a fight, let it be fought.
+In other words, that's a fight.

-I don't even understand any of this stuff.
+I don't even understand any of this stuff, but he's going to go forward.

-I mean, this is what he's seeing.
+I mean, this is what he's seen.

 And he's going to make good on his promise for growth-oriented policies.

-That's all you can ask of President.
+That's all you can ask of president.

 Growth and defense and national security.